Annual Salary

 Swap to Arts & crafts or Fashion & textiles or go back to all job sectors

-Model makers create 3D models for many uses, from prototypes and film sets, to construction, engineering and architecture projects.
+Model makers create 3D models for use in film and TV, construction, engineering and architecture.

 Average UK salary in 2023 was £34,963